AdobeDocs/commerce-cloud-service.en/help/user/cicd/pipelines.md

 ---
 title: Pipelines
-description: An introduction to pipeline management with Clound Manager UI for Magento.
+description: An introduction to pipeline management with Cloud Manager UI for Magento.
 ---

 # Pipelines